Jon Shanklin

-Jonathan Shanklin is a meteorologist who has worked at the British Antarctic Survey since 1977.
+Jonathan Shanklin (born 29 September 1953) is a meteorologist who has worked at the British Antarctic Survey since 1977.
 Together with Joe Farman and Brian G. Gardiner he discovered the "Ozone Hole" in the 1980s.

 Shanklin has described his role at the BAS as being that of a "general dogsbody" at the time of the discovery of the "ozone hole".
 He calibrated an instrument called the Dobson Ozone Spectrophotometer which provided data on atmospheric ozone.